 For a special treat, head to Hungry Sumo on Sundays for Ramen Night, which features an all-ramen menu showcasing favorites, plus extra slurpable specials like shoyu chicken ramen and mushroom based kinoko ramen (pictured above).
 The all-ramen menu is offered starting at 4:30 p.m. with the last seating at 8:30 p.m.

 Artisan Ramen has always stood out from the crowd, largely because they make their own ramen noodles.
 And if you think that doesn’t matter, you should definitely pay them a visit.
 The chicken paitan boasts a broth that’s essentially the chicken-based cousin of tonkotsu, made rich with collagen from chicken bones.
 It’s lovely.
 As is their kimchi broth, which offers an amazing departure from the ramen norm.

-Of course, if you’re feeling adventurous, you can also craft your own ramen by choosing every element that goes in the bowl from broth and tare (extra spices) to toppings and noodles.
+Of course, if you’re feeling adventurous, Artisan is also one of the only places where you can craft your own ramen!
+Ultimately, you can choose every element that goes in the bowl from broth and tare (extra spices) to toppings and noodles.
 Try the squid ink noodles for a dark, dramatic contrast in the bowl.